Minnesota Vikings: Logo and uniforms

 The team's uniforms were redesigned in 2006, the first significant change in the franchise's 46-year history.
 Although the team colors remained the same, trim lines were added to the outside shoulders and sleeves, and the sides of the jerseys and pants.
 In addition, the horn on the helmet was slightly more defined.
 Included in the new design are both white and purple pants, the purple pants have not been regularly used since 2007, but resurfaced twice in 2010.

 The team wore black armbands for the last four games in 1978 in memory of Jack "Jocko" Nelson, an assistant coach who died during the season.
 In 1985 the team wore a 25 years patch on their jerseys.
 In 1989, they wore a "40 for 60" patch honoring the 1969 NFL championship team.
 They wore a 35 years patch in 1995, 40 years in 2000 and 45 years in 2005.
 They also wore patches in 1999 for assistant coach Chip Myers who died in the offseason and in 2001 for Korey Stringer.
 The Vikings, like other teams, wore NFL 50th and 75th-anniversary patches in 1969 and 1994.

 They also wore "TS" decals on their helmets in memory of Tony Sparano in the 2018 NFL season, their offensive-line coach who died before the season started.

 On December 24, 2022, in a Week 16 game against the New York Giants, the Vikings wore all-white uniforms at home in the regular season for the first time.
 As part of the "Winter Whiteout" event, the team painted its logo and end zones white with purple accents, and encouraged fans at the stadium to wear white.
 The Vikings again wore the all-white uniforms at home against the Detroit Lions on December 24, 2023.
 On June 6, 2024, the Vikings unveiled a new alternate "Winter Warrior" uniform, which is all-white with purple and silver stripes and a new Vikings wordmark.
 The uniform is paired with an alternate white helmet, featuring a silver middle stripe and the traditional horn decal in silver trimmed in purple.

 In 2023, the Vikings unveiled throwback uniforms based on the 1960s purple uniforms, which had gold trim on the numbers.
 However, the current matte purple helmet would be used, with gray facemasks and throwback horn decals.

+In 2026, the Vikings unveiled a "Rivalries" uniform which they wore once per season at home against each of their NFC North opponents.
+Inspired by Viking culture, the uniforms featured a deep purple base in the helmets, uniforms and pants with ivory and metallic gold accents, incorporating Nordic knot striping and Rune symbols.